witchfindertr/Simple-Logger/README.md

 A simple key logger written in C# that utilizes low level keyboard hooking to capture key strokes

 ### How does it work?
-When a session is launched, a global hook is installed on the computer using the Windows API (specifically user32.dll.)
-This allows keystrokes to be captured regardless of what the user is doing.
-These keystrokes are then processed and converted from virtual key codes to readable characters.
-Once this has been accomplished, keystrokes are then written to a randomly generated file found in the directory "C:\ProgramData\Log Data".
+* When a session is launched, a global hook is installed on the computer using the Windows API (specifically user32.dll.)
+* All keystrokes are then captured using the global hook
+* The recorded keystrokes are converted from virtual key codes to readable chacters
+* The readable keystrokes are then written to a randomly generated file found in the directory "C:\ProgramData\Log Data"

 ### How do I recover the recorded keystrokes?
 You have two options